watermelonwolverine/Filename-Tag-Generator/README.md

 `Filename-Tag-Generator --tags character-tags.json`

-The program can run without a config file but it needs a tag file.
+The program can run without a config file, but it needs a tag file.

 ## Tags